ox-it/mobileoxford-sencha/src/lib/sencha2_preview/docs/guides/components/README.md

 ## Instantiating Components

 Components are created the same way as all other classes in Sencha Touch - using Ext.create.
-Here's how we can create a Text field:
+Here's how we can create a Panel:

     var panel = Ext.create('Ext.Panel', {
         html: 'This is my panel'